Category: Behaviour

 That shadow must have weighed on him.

+He had real endurance when it was on his own terms.
 He trained for years to earn his black belt in karate.
-He could push through pain, repetition, fatigue.
+He could push through pain, repetition and fatigue.
+The problem was never a lack of will.

 I remember him helping my mother in her shop late into the night, cutting fabric by the metre.
+He did what needed to be done, but with a quiet resentment, as though obligation itself carried a weight he struggled to bear.

 The Battle of Will

-His will was both shield and trap.
+His will was both a gift and a trap.

 The Inheritance